richmahn/en_tn/zec/front/intro.md

 #### Who wrote the Book of Zechariah? ####

-The prophet Zechariah wrote this book between 520 BC to 480 BC.
+The prophet Zechariah wrote this book between 520 B.C. to 480 B.C.

 ## Part 2: Important Religious and Cultural Concepts ##